-The AWW connects her mobile phone to a speaker via an auxiliary cable.
-She dials a toll-free number to access Gupshup Potli, and the speaker broadcasts a health message.
-This one is about how discussion between husbands and wives makes family planning easier and more effective.
-After the play-out, the AWW uses cue cards to start a discussion and address questions.
-Young mothers in the audience, like Gauri, who is already a mother of two and pregnant with a third child, will hopefully carry the discussion forward at home.
-Leveraging simple, pervasive technology like mobile phones and existing infrastructure has allowed Gupshup Potli to piggyback on the well-established VHSND platform.
-For roughly the cost of a disposable syringe, it generates potentially large-scale health awareness, and demand for health services, without affecting the VHSND’s workflow, mandate, and objectives.
-It is flexibly designed to serve local context, and to accommodate the work division between ANMs, who are custodians of the output, and AWWs, who are also trained to operate the hardware.
-Gupshup Potli is also aligned with government monitoring and reporting systems.
+The service consists of audio capsules and accompanying print materials.
+FLWs used their mobile phones to access and play pre-recorded audio content to groups of women using small, powerful speakers.
+The FLW connects her mobile phone to a speaker via an auxiliary cable.
+She dials a toll-free number to access Gupshup Potli and the speaker broadcasts a health message – for example, a discussion between husbands and wives about family planning – After the play-out, the FLW uses cue cards to help start a discussion and answer questions.

+The Shaping Demand and Practices (SDP) programme distributed the required hardware for Gupshup Potli – speakers, cables and various kinds of mobile phone jacks, and also provided training to the FLWs on how to use them.
+Leveraging simple, pervasive technology like mobile phones and existing infrastructure allowed Gupshup Potli to piggyback on the well-established VHSND platform.
+For roughly the cost of a disposable syringe, it generated potentially large-scale health awareness, and demand for health services, without affecting the VHSND’s workflow, mandate, and objectives.
+It was flexibly designed to serve local context, and to accommodate the work division between ANMs, who were custodians of the output, and Agganwari Workers (AWWs), who were also trained to operate the hardware.
+Gupshup Potli was also aligned with government monitoring and reporting systems in Bihar.

 GupShup Potli evolved over time, with the focus of content shifting from social norms related to RMNCH, to content that was linked with specific health services (such as the distribution of oral rehydration solution and iron folic acid tablets) delivered at the VHSND.
 The technology was also upgraded from providing a single monthly message to on-demand access to a catalogue of content, which enabled FLWs to play the appropriate content to the beneficiary at the right time.